ResetXPDR/MSFS_AutoFPS/README.md

       - Common to both automation methods:
         - VFR or IFR flight type - user selectable
         - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
+        - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
         - MSFS 2020 only
           - Decrease Cloud Quality
             - enabled by default and uses the GPU load activation method if GPU-Z is found to be running, otherwise the TLOD activation method is used.
             - can be disabled by setting DecCloudQNonExpert to false in the app config file located in the app's root, NOT bin, directory.
             - GPU load activation method decreases cloud quality with greater than 98% GPU load and recovers with less than 80% GPU load.
             - TLOD activation activation method uses a Cloud Recovery TLOD 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
 If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
-          - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
         - MSFS 2024 only
-          - Auto Settings Reduction - enabled with Max Levels: 2, Floor: Lowest, Reduction Settings Suite: Full Reduction Suite, and Recovery: Alt TLOD Top.
+          - Auto Settings Reduction - enabled with Max Levels: 2, Floor: Lowest, and Recovery: Alt TLOD Base.
+Reduction Settings Suite:
+            - IFR: full reduction suite minus clouds
+            - VFR: Flora (Trees, Plants, Grass), Ray Traced and Terrain Shadows and Displacement Mapping
           - Auto Increase Clouds - enabled
           - VRAM+ - enabled,
             - Only functional if GPU-Z is running.